Proudly made in the

 Turks and Caicos Islands

 The Turks and Caicos Islands doesn’t see the drastic change in seasons that other regions do, and typically has great and sunny weather.
 The climate here is always warm, with a range from 75° (24°C) in the winter months to 95° (35°C) in the summer.
 There’s a slight range in day to day conditions, with slightly higher wind speeds in winter than during summer, yet the summer months also bring the chance of a hurricane or tropical cyclone.

 To have the most enjoyable outdoor experiences, we highly advise planning your vacation activities in the Turks and Caicos around the weather forecast.

-It’s always nice to scuba dive during very calm weather, however surface conditions do matter as much once under the surface of the water.
+It’s always nice to scuba dive during very calm weather, however surface conditions do not matter as much once under the surface of the water.

 Due to our typically high temperatures, hiking and land activities are best suited for windy and overcast days.
 We don’t get many cloudy days, which is just as well as our selection of land sports is quite limited!

 Avid kiteboarders and windsurfers are used to consulting the wind forecasts.
 Predictions are generally accurate, yet there can be a little variance depending on location.
 The experienced wind on Providenciales is often slightly less than projected, yet is more accurate for Grand Turk, Salt Cay and South Caicos.